At-EC/At-RTOS/README.md

 Overall, At-RTOS is powerful, flexible, and scalable real-time operating system suitable for the development and deployment of various embbedded systems.
 For more information on At-RTOS, it is recommended to refer to relevant technical documentation and sample codes.

-And the keywords of the At-RTOS is shown as following lists.
+And the keywords of the At-RTOS are shown as the following lists.

 * **Open source:** Royalty free.
 * **Tickless:** At-RTOS makes it painless to create battery-powered application.